auchers/data-visualization-thesis/nyc-data-playground/README.md

 > `jq  ".features" --compact-output lots_with_buffer.geojson > lots_with_buffer.json`

+> `jq ".features" --compact-output neighborhoods.geojson >neighborhoods.json`

-now when we run `buildings.json` we should see:
+now when we run `less buildings.json` we should see:
 ![](./imgs/json.png) (see? only section within 'features' with no header)

 Now these are ready to load into MongoDB!